""

 • Prevention of signature fraud and agent fraud in the digital journey

 All of these problems require digital infrastructure that go way beyond the ambit of a simple eSign solution.
-You need a complete Document Infrastructure suite to digitize each and every step of the paperwork process - from eSign to the steps mentioned above.
+You need a complete Document Infrastructure suite to digitise each and every step of the paperwork process - from eSign to the steps mentioned above.

 That being said, the Document Infrastructure solution you integrate will have an eSign suite.
 And that eSign suite needs to support the following critical requirements.